XML schema collections (SQL Server)

 Type the XML data as it is stored in the database

-Note that the XML schema collection is a metadata entity like a table in the database.
+The XML schema collection is a metadata entity like a table in the database.
 You can create, modify, and drop them.
 Schemas specified in a CREATE XML SCHEMA COLLECTION (Transact-SQL) statement are automatically imported into the newly created XML schema collection object.
 You can import additional schemas or schema components into an existing collection object in the database by using the ALTER XML SCHEMA COLLECTION (Transact-SQL) statement.

-As described in the topic, Typed vs. Untyped XML, the XML stored in a column or variable that a schema is associated with is referred to as typed XML, because the schema provides the necessary data type information for the instance data.
+As described in the article, Typed vs. Untyped XML, the XML stored in a column or variable that a schema is associated with is referred to as typed XML, because the schema provides the necessary data type information for the instance data.
 SQL Server uses this type information to optimize data storage.

 The query-processing engine also uses the schema for type checking and to optimize queries and data modification.

 Also, SQL Server uses the associated XML schema collection, with typed xml, to validate the XML instance.
 If the XML instance complies with the schema, the database allows the instance to be stored in the system with their type information.
 Otherwise, it rejects the instance.

 You can use the intrinsic function XML_SCHEMA_NAMESPACE to retrieve the schema collection that is stored in the database.
 For more information, see View a Stored XML Schema Collection.

 You can also use the XML schema collection to type XML variables, parameters, and columns.